Virtus Stone Harbor Emerging Markets Income Fund Plans Monthly Dividend of $0.06 (NYSE:EDF)

-Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF – Get Free Report) declared a monthly dividend on Thursday, August 31st, investing.com reports.
-Stockholders of record on Monday, September 11th will be paid a dividend of 0.06 per share on Thursday, September 21st.
-This represents a $0.72 annualized dividend and a dividend yield of 15.25%.
-The ex-dividend date is Friday, September 8th.
+Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF – Get Free Report) declared a monthly dividend on Tuesday, September 5th, Wall Street Journal reports.
+Shareholders of record on Monday, November 13th will be given a dividend of 0.06 per share on Friday, November 24th.
+This represents a $0.72 annualized dividend and a yield of 15.29%.
+The ex-dividend date of this dividend is Friday, November 10th.

-Virtus Stone Harbor Emerging Markets Income Fund has decreased its dividend payment by an average of 30.7% per year over the last three years.
+Virtus Stone Harbor Emerging Markets Income Fund has decreased its dividend by an average of 30.7% annually over the last three years.

 Hedge Funds Weigh In On Virtus Stone Harbor Emerging Markets Income Fund